Table of Contents_

 Set all your devices to separate GHz bands to get the most out of a tri-band Wi-Fi 5 router.
 For example, run your smart home devices on one band and smartphones and steaming devices on another.

 Tri-band Wi-Fi 5 devices are still expensive, and they may not offer the best connection speeds.
 For example, a Wi-Fi device on a tri-band Wi-Fi 5 router might go faster, but only because the network is less congested.
+To view more comparisons of devices, check out the Linksys AC2200 vs Linksys AC3000, as well as a Broadcom vs Qualcomm router.

 A dual-band Wi-Fi 6 router specializes in prioritizing connected devices on your Wi-Fi network.
 In addition, a dual-band Wi-Fi 6 router will offer two Wi-Fi bands, 2.4 GHz and 5 GHz.
 Some Wi-Fi mesh systems even offer a 6 GHz band that can handle and exceed gigabit speeds.